Manthann07/manthancollege-demo/README.md

 # manthancollege-demo
-This is my forst repository
+This is my first repository
+Author - Manthan